mitchweaver/bonsai/README.md

 as dependencies, it's meant to be able to be pulled down on any machine to quickly get access to the programs you need, root access not required.

-As of now I am personally using it for miscellaneous things not commonly found in the distros I use.
-As I get time it will get fleshed out as a serious project.
+Nowadays I personally use it for miscellaneous things not commonly found in distros.
+Not meant for public use.

-Maybe it will be of use to you too.
+Maybe it will be helpful to you too.
 Feel free to open github issues/PR as needed.

 \- Mitch